 It also opens a window into the planet’s past, adding to a rich corpus of evidence that billions of years ago water flowed abundantly on Earth’s next-door neighbor.
 That bygone world was warmer, wetter, and girdled by a thicker atmosphere than the desiccated, subfreezing, and radiation-mauled wasteland of today’s Mars.

-To understand how that world disappeared, a fuller understanding of the martian water cycle is critical, says Vashan Wright of the University of San Diego’s Scripps Institution of Oceanography, one of the report’s authors.
+To understand how that world disappeared, a fuller understanding of the martian water cycle is critical, said Vashan Wright of the University of San Diego’s Scripps Institution of Oceanography, one of the report’s authors, in a press release.
 “A useful starting point is to identify where water is and how much is there.”

 Wright and colleagues Michael Manga of the University of California at Berkeley and Matthias Morzfeld of Scripps employed a mathematical model of rock physics, identical to methodologies used on Earth to map underground aquifers and oilfields.
 Their results suggest InSight’s seismic data is best explained by a layer of fractured igneous rock saturated with liquid water embedded in the middle of the planet’s crust.

-“Establishing that there is a big reservoir of liquid water provides some window into what the climate was like or could be like,” says Manga.
+“Establishing that there is a big reservoir of liquid water provides some window into what the climate was like or could be like,” said Manga.

 A once habitable world